bartekkuzma/Wishlist-App/README.md

 ## Acknowledgments

-* The idea comes mostly thanks to my girlfriend (she herself made Christmas wishlist) and the number of people in my family.
+* The idea comes mostly thanks to my girlfriend (she herself made Christmas wishlist 2 years ago) and the number of people in my family.